 Vespa accepts the following operations:

 Container clusters host the application components which employ the operations listed above and process their return data.
-Vespa provides a set of components out of the box, together with component infrastructure: dependency injection built on top of Guice, with added support for injection of config from the admin server or the application package; a component model based on OSGi; a shared mechanism to chain components into handler chains for modularity as well as metrics and logging.
+Vespa provides a set of components out of the box, together with component infrastructure: dependency injection, with added support for injection of config from the admin server or the application package; a component model based on OSGi; a shared mechanism to chain components into handler chains for modularity as well as metrics and logging.
 The container also provides the network layer for handling and issuing remote requests - HTTP is provided out of the box, and other protocols/transports can be transparently plugged in as components.

-Developers can make changes to components (and of course their configuration) simply by redeploying their application package - the system takes care of copying the components to the nodes of the cluster and loading/unloading components on the fly without impacting request serving.
+Developers can make changes to components (and of course their configuration) simply by redeploying their application package - the system takes care of copying the components to the nodes of the cluster and loading/unloading components impacting request serving or restaring nodes.

 Lookup of an individual document is routed directly to a node storing that document, while queries are spread over a subset of nodes which contain the queried documents.
 Complex queries are performed as distributed algorithms with multiple steps back and forth between the container and the content nodes; this is to achieve the low latency which is one of the main design goals of Vespa.

 The single administration and configuration cluster controls the other clusters of a system.
-They derive the low level configuration of each individual cluster, including process and component instances, such that the application developer can declare the desired system on a higher level without worrying about its detailed realization.
-Whenever the application package is redeployed, the system will compute the necessary changes in configuration and push these to the components.
+They derive the low level configuration of each individual cluster, node and process, such that the application developer can specify the desired system on a higher level without worrying about its detailed realization.
+Whenever the application package is redeployed, the system will compute the necessary changes in configuration and manage the process of moving safely from the current to the new configuration without disrupting queries or writes.

 An application package looks the same, and is deployed the same way, whether it specifies a large system with hundreds of nodes or a single node running all services.
 The only change needed is to the lists of nodes making up the cluster.
 The container clusters may also be started within a single Java VM by "deploying" the application package from a method call.
 This is useful for testing applications in an IDE and in unit tests.
 Application packages with components can be developed in an IDE using Maven starting from sample applications.